Sunday, February 19, 2012

 Predictions: What Are They Good for?

-Over the past few months, I've made a number of predictions about the impact DF-1502 will have on the ground in Congo.
+Over the past few months, I and a few other opponents of DF 1502 have made a number of predictions about the impact DF-1502 will have on the ground in Congo.
 It occurred to me that it would be worth assembling them in one place, to establish a sort of marker for future reference.
 Social policy isn't physics, of course.
 A few correct or incorrect predictions don't prove or disprove a theory.
 But they can help establish a baseline of credibility.
-So here are six predictions that I and other critics have made of DF-1502:
+So here are six predictions we made about DF-1502 and some preliminary evaluation of their validity.

 1) The conflict minerals campaign would frighten Western firms into quitting the Congo, resulting in a de facto embargo of the minerals.